jerm-jerm/quartz/content/DND Mystrala/2 The New Ledgermen/Enoch.md

 Wears a mask, marks it with losses.
 Trades mask on a win.
 Not allowed to wield weapons yet.

 Looking Ashborne in the eye means a duel.

+Enoch a citizen of the Agati Ashborne, not very esteemed. its a certain tribe.